JacquesLucke/animation_nodes_manual/content/documentation/nodes/falloff/mix_falloffs/index.md

     falloffs.
 - **Min** - The output float will be the lowest float of all falloffs.
 - **Add** - The output will be the sum of the floats of the falloffs.
+- **Subtract** - The output will be the difference between the floats of the falloffs.
 - **Multiply** - The output will be the product of the floats of the falloffs.
 - **Use Falloff List** - It is the option you see beside the menu, if enabled, the input will be a falloff list.
+This is not available for the *Subtract* option, as it is not commutative.

 ## Inputs